-Godfrey Hounsfield (b.
+Sir Godfrey Hounsfield (b.
 28 Aug 1919, d.
 12 Aug 2004) pioneered the CT scanner making him one of the greats in the history of radiology.
-For his work he received the Nobel Prize in Stockholm in 1979.
-This was remarkable because Godfrey had no previous experience of working in the medical field but was an engineer who had spent his working life, prior to X-ray scanners, developing computers and radar.
+For his work, he received the Nobel Prize in Stockholm in 1979.
+This was remarkable because Godfrey had no previous experience of working in the medical field but was an engineer who had spent his working life, prior to x-ray scanners, developing computers and radar.

-His life provides an insight into the way in which inventions grow from initial conception and become reality through the sheer perseverance and determination of one remarkable individual.
+His life provides an insight into the way in which inventions grow from initial conception to becoming a reality through the sheer perseverance and determination of one remarkable individual.

 Life before CT

 Godfrey grew up on a small farm near Newark, UK 2 .
 He left school at age 16 with no qualifications.
 His school record card discusses his “intellectual retardation”, and he did not study at a university.
 So his early years did little to suggest that he would pioneer such a great medical breakthrough or be awarded the highest honour in science.

 He volunteered for the Royal Air Force in October 1939, and his wartime years, during which he became a radar instructor, were a major turning point.
 After the war, Air Vice-Marshal Cassidy helped Godfrey to get a grant to study at Faraday House college, which gave him a diploma.
 The course was mostly on electric motor design, with little maths beyond school-level, but it was useful when seeking a civilian job.
 He joined the EMI company, where he worked on radar and computers until 1967.
 He led the design team for the EMIDEC 1100 computer which was successfully launched in 1957, mostly using skills which he had taught himself or learnt in the RAF.